-Cultural diversity make communication hard because people from different cultures might have diverse behaviors, language, signs, expressions, etc. These Cultural Differences in Communication may give rise to several serious concerns that might affect your businesses and the working relationship.
+Cultural Differences in Communication may cause several serious concerns that might affect your business and the working relationship.

-In this post, we’ll guide you through them.
+In this post, we’ll guide you through them, along with examples.

 - Cultural & Language Barriers